DragonflyStats/TechAdmin/Python/LimerickEvent.md

 ### Leaving Instructions

 * The Event is to end at 17:00
-* The building is to be vacated at 18:00

 ### Public Transport
 * There are excellent transport Links to Dublin (An express bus every half hour, every hour after 8pm)